V Sports: History

 In May 2023, Chris Heck, former president of the Philadelphia 76ers, was announced as the President of Business Operations for both V Sports and Aston Villa.
 In October 2023, former director of the 2022 Commonwealth Games in Birmingham, Matthew Kidson joined as Director of Global Development.

 On 19 October 2023, V Sports announced a partnership between its member clubs and Japanese club Vissel Kobe.

 On 28 November 2023, V Sports announced a partnership with Spanish club Real Unión: the club owned by the family of Aston Villa manager Unai Emery.
-On 19 December 2024, Real Unión's shareholders ratified an agreement that would see V Sports purchase an approximate 25% stake in the club.
+By 19 December 2024, Real Unión's shareholders ratified an agreement that would see V Sports purchase an approximate 25% stake in the club.

 On 15 December 2023, V Sports announced an agreement with Comcast-backed American investment firm Atairos to invest in V Sports.
 The agreement, which valued V Sports at more than £500 million, saw Atairos obtain a 20% stake in the wider V Sports holding company.
 The deal with Atairos was finalised on 12 April 2024.
 By October 2024, investment within V Sports had seen Atairo's stake increase to roughly 32%.

-On June 2025, V Sports announced the appointment of Francesco Calvo as President of Business Operations from Juventus FC, having also previously held executive roles at AS Roma and FC Barcelona.
+In June 2025, V Sports announced the appointment of Francesco Calvo as President of Business Operations from Juventus, having also previously held executive roles at Roma and Barcelona.
 Calvo would replace the outgoing Chris Heck, who departed the organisation in April 2025 to pursue a similar role at LIV Golf.

-On 23 September 2025, Monchi departed Aston Villa to perform an advisory role with V-Sports.

-On 2 October 2025, Aston Villa, alongside the announcement of the signing of ASEC Mimosas youth player Mohamed Kone, announced the formation of a 'close relationship' with ASEC Mimosas; the partnership would see ASEC invited to play games within the UK and Egypt (at ZED FC).
+On 2 October 2025, Aston Villa, alongside the announcement of the signing of ASEC Mimosas youth player Mohamed Kone, announced the formation of a 'close relationship' with ASEC Mimosas; the partnership would see ASEC invited to play games within the UK and at ZED FC in Egypt.

 On 21 October 2025, V Sports announced the sale of a 10% stake in Aston Villa Women to Marc Zahr, co-president of Blue Owl Capital.

+On 2 June 2026, Ligue 2 side FC Annecy announced that V Sports had purchased a 30% stake in the club.
+Aston Villa had developed an informal partnership with FC Annecy over the prior year, following the loans of Aston Villa academy players Triston Rowe and Travis Patterson.